-Doctor of Musical Arts in Applied Music; Concentration in Applied Conducting
+Doctor of Musical Arts - Applied Music; Concentration in Applied Conducting

 The Doctor of Musical Arts degree in Applied Music, with concentrations in brass, conducting, percussion, piano, strings, voice and woodwinds, is intended for those musicians planning to work at the most advanced academic and professional levels of music.

-- employ advanced writing and speaking skills to communicate clearly and effectively to members of the scholarly and the wider communities, and
+- Employ advanced writing and speaking skills to communicate clearly and effectively to members of the scholarly and the wider communities.

 There are many careers and job options available to musicians with the talent, skill, and imagination that we help you develop through your academic program.